anushka-23g/demoAwesomeRepo/README.md

 > A curated list of [Pieces](https://pieces.app/) resources, plugins and extensions, articles, communities, tutorials and other related things.

 [Pieces](https://pieces.app/)  is an AI-enabled productivity tool designed to supercharge developer efficiency.
-It uses modern web technologies to unify your entire toolchain with an on-device copilot that helps you capture, enrich, and reuse useful materials, streamline collaboration, and solve complex problems through a contextual understanding of your workflow..
+It uses modern web technologies to unify your entire toolchain with an on-device copilot that helps you capture, enrich, and reuse useful materials, streamline collaboration, and solve complex problems through a contextual understanding of your workflow.

 ## Contents